-Article XX - Promotions and Job Descriptions
+Article XIX - Promotions and Job Descriptions

-20.1 Job Descriptions:
+19.1 Job Descriptions:

-(a) Within 120 days following ratification of this Agreement, the Employer shall have a job description for each job classification covered by this Agreement.
-Each job description will include the responsibilities associated with each job classification.

-- (b) The Employer shall post the job descriptions on the Wiki, or any other similar platform the Employer may utilize in the future, so employees have access to review them. - (c) The Employer shall notify the Union and bargaining unit employees when it makes any material change(s) to a job description for a job classification covered under this Agreement.
+- (a) Within 120 days following ratification of this Agreement, the Employer shall have a job description for each job classification covered by this Agreement.
+Each job description will include the responsibilities associated with each job classification. - (b) The Employer shall post the job descriptions internally so employees have access to review them - (c) The Employer shall notify the bargaining unit employees when it makes any material change(s) to a job description for a job classification covered under this Agreement.
 If the Union believes the change(s) to the job description creates additional responsibilities for employees in that job classification that warrants higher pay and wishes to negotiate a new minimum salary as a result of the change it shall send a written request to bargain within seven (7) days of receiving the Employer's notice.
 If a request is made then the parties shall meet within a period of thirty (30) days to attempt to reach an Agreement.
-If no Agreement is reached, then the Union may submit the dispute to arbitration.
+If no Agreement is reached, then the bargaining may submit the dispute to arbitration.
 Both parties shall submit to the arbitrator their final minimum salary proposal and the arbitrator shall select the appropriate one. - (d) If the Employer creates a new classification, the parties will attempt to reach an agreement within ten (10) business days on a tentative pay rate and job description for such a classification.
 If agreement cannot be reached, the Employer's proposed pay rate and job description will be put into effect.
-However, within six (6) months after such a new classification becomes operational, wages will be negotiated with the Union according to the article on Wages in Section19.2.
+However, within six (6) months after such a new classification becomes operational, wages will be negotiated with the Union according to the article on Wages in Section 19.2.

-20.2 Promotions:
+19.2 Promotions: